aksommerville/eggsamples/README.md

 Nothing interesting, basically just what `eggdev project` produces.
 A fair starting point, but you might as well call eggdev yourself for a fresh one.

+### snake

+The familiar Snake game.
+Implemented without Egg's client runtime helpers, not even stdlib.
+So this demonstrates a bare-minimum C game.

 ## TODO

 - [ ] Shoot-em-up